dakuglin/front-end-study-guide/README.md

 * Uses object oriented programming language (OOP)

 What are JavaScript data types?
-* JavaScript has typed values, not type variables
+* JavaScript has typed values, not typed variables, the following built in types are available:
 * Number
 * String
 * Boolean (true/false)